-The unexpected success of the Oscar-winning documentary Twenty Feet from Stardom (2013) altered the course of Lisa’s musical journey.
-The film told her story, complete with clips of her 1991 Grammy-winning R&B hit “How Can I Ease The Pain,” live footage of her legendary duets with Mick Jagger on “Gimme Shelter,” and glowing testimonials from famous colleagues like Sting, Patti Austin, and Chris Botti.
-It showcased her virtuosity and vulnerability, earned her a second Grammy award, and left audiences eager to see and hear more.
+The Oscar-winning 2013 documentary Twenty Feet from Stardom changed the course of Lisa’s musical journey.
+Featuring clips of Lisa’s legendary duet with Mick Jagger on “Gimme Shelter” and glowing testimonials from famous colleagues, the film showcased her virtuosity and vulnerability, earned her a second Grammy, and left audiences eager to see and hear more.
 “Ms. Fischer has become the unexpected star of Mr. Neville’s film,” said the New York Times.